 My love for art began with comic books and the work of fantasy artists like Frank Frazetta.
-By the time I had graduated high school, I had worked in a variety of medium ranging from block printing, graphite to batik.
+By the time I had graduated high school, I had worked in a variety of mediums ranging from block printing, graphite to batik.
 Throughout my twenties, my life moved away from creative pursuits and my artistic production paused with the exception of doodles and the occasional sketch.

 I work as a professional tattoo artist and am one of the leaders in the movement to revive Indigenous tattooing in Canada.
 I am the lead facilitator of the Earthline Tattoo Training Residency, which is an Indigenous tattooing school held annually.

-My goal as a creator of things to answer the creators' question to me, "what will do for the people to be?"
+My goal as a creator of things is to answer the creators' question to me, "what will do for the people to be?"

-Many time in my life as an urban Indigenous person when I looked out into the world presented to me through television, history books, and the media I would not find a reflection of myself looking at me.
+Many times in my life as an urban Indigenous person when I looked out into the world presented to me through television, history books, and the media I would not find a reflection of myself looking back at me.
 Even in my undergraduate degree, I would be flipping through my Art History textbook, or as an adult when I wander through an art museum or collection, rarely do I catch a glimpse of myself in the faces represented in these places.

-I can remember always looking for the "Native American" subject area of the library and flipping through the few books contained in this section and feeling pride as I see myself in the outlaw Indians and rebels, the few Indians that made into Western European textbooks.
+I can remember always looking for the "Native American" subject area of the library and flipping through the few books contained in this section and feeling pride as I saw myself in the outlaw Indians and rebels, the few Indians that made it into Western European textbooks.
 At least in these figures, I could see myself.

 As I walked through the Louvre in France and the National Gallery in England I was struck by the fact that miles and miles of canvas were covered with White European faces and their stories, epics, and adventures (real or imagined) where depicted in these galleries.
 I kept looking for one of my ancestors or at least one of my friend’s ancestors to be present in one of these paintings.
 When we are present often we were made invisible, invisible through stereotypical characters, that have been and are continually used to represent us.
 These stereotypes make me, my family, and my reality as an Indigenous person invisible.